jart/scriptus/docs/userguide.md

 #Configuring Scriptus

 When you are running Scriptus, the first thing you will probably want to do is go to the settings page and configure Scriptus.
-If you've run Scriptus using maven, this will be at [http://127.0.0.1:8080/settings](http://127.0.0.1:8080/settings).
-This page provides a very simple page for editing the Scriptus configuration file.
+If you've run Scriptus using Maven, this will be at [http://127.0.0.1:8080/settings](http://127.0.0.1:8080/settings).
+This page provides a very simple interface for editing the Scriptus configuration file.

 This file is by default stored in `~/.scriptus/config.properties`.
 If you want to keep it somewhere else, then you can provide a `scriptus.config` system property to specify the location:

 `mvn jetty:run -Dscriptus.config=/etc/scriptus.conf`

-All off the options in the configuration file can be edited via this interface except for the `disableOpenID` property above.
+All of the options in the configuration file can be edited via this interface except for the `disableOpenID` property descrived in the previous section.

 The two major configurations for Scriptus are choosing where to store your data, and how to interact with people (the 'interaction medium').

-##Choosing a data store
+##Choosing a datastore

 The datastore is responsible for persisting saved programs and running program state.
 There are three implementations and they all have their uses.